vorburger/ch.vorburger.minecraft.osgi/README.md

 10. If you re-try typing `/hello` now, you'll get the changed message.
 This will work for ANY code changes, incl. new classes, etc.

+## Reference doc

+The `/osgi:install <URI>` command, where _URI_ is typically a `file:/` prefixed path to an OSGi bundle JAR file, or a directory to a Gradle project, installs (and, if it's a directory, continuously builds and HOT reloads) that OSGi bundle.
+This lets you work with projects outside of your `dev/<User-UUID>/project1` directory.

+The `osgi/installedBundles` file lists all so installed bundles.
+What is listed here is started on server boot, after those in the `osgi/system` directory.
+You can edit this file, and e.g. remove the example `dev/<User-UUID>/project1` from here.
 ## What else?

 The `ch.vorburger.minecraft.news` and `ch.vorburger.minecraft.worlds` are two example OSGi mods which you don't need to write your own, but can have a look at, and could also optionally install into `osgi/boot` (with boot order prefix `6_...`) if you like.